 For water bodies that are waters of the United States (U.S.), subsequent to a public hearing, a Regional Water Board may grant a variance for meeting the toxicity water quality objectives in accordance with 40 CFR section 131.14.
 A variance may be granted to a specific discharger, or group of dischargers, a water body, or a water body segment as specified in the variance.
 A water quality variance would need to comply with CEQA requirements, would need to be consistent with the State Water Board’s Variance Policy, and would be subject to U.S. EPA review and approval.

-For purposes of resource and pest management in water bodies that are waters of the state, but not waters of the U.S., a Regional Water Board may grant a short term or seasonal exception from meeting the numeric and narrative toxicity water quality objectives.
+For purposes of resource and pest management in water bodies that are waters of the state, but not waters of the U.S., a Regional Water Board may grant a short term or seasonal exception to private or public entities from meeting the numeric and narrative toxicity water quality objectives.
 Resource and pest management projects may include, but are not limited to, vector and weed control, pest eradication, and fisheries management projects.
 A short term or seasonal exception would need to comply with CEQA requirements and the Regional Water Board would need to make a finding that the exception is necessary to implement control measures for resource or pest management.
 The discharger would be responsible for notifying all potentially affected members of the public and governmental agencies.
-The discharger would also need to submit all of the information listed in IV.B.5.b. of the Provisions to the Regional Water Board prior to being granted an exception.
+The discharger would also need to submit all of the information listed in IV.B.5.b of the Provisions to the Regional Water Board prior to being granted an exception.
 Upon completion of the project the discharger would need to provide certification by a qualified biologist to the Regional Water Board verifying that all of the receiving water’s designated beneficial uses have been restored.

 REASONABLY FORESEEABLE METHODS OF COMPLIANCE